EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.cat.md

     Author : Eran Ofek (Jun 2021)
     Example: [Cat,Ref]=imProc.cat.filterForAstrometry(rand(100,3).*1000,rand(200,3).*1000);

+### imProc.cat.fitPeakMultipleColumns

+Given N columns with some property (e.g., S/N) fit a parabola to the S/N values as a function of some parameter (e.g., FWHM), and return the peak S/N value and position.
+The best fitted S/N and position, as well as the best S/N column value and index are optionally wrotten to the AstroCatalog.

+    Given N columns with some property (e.g., S/N) fit a parabola
+    to the S/N values as a function of some parameter (e.g., FWHM), and
+    return the peak S/N value and position.
+    The best fitted S/N and position, as well as the best S/N column
+    value and index are optionally wrotten to the AstroCatalog.
+    If the S/N is outside of bounderies or have minimum instead of
+    maximum, return NaN (default).
+    Input  : - Either an AstroCatalog, AstroImage (with AstroCatalog), or
+    a matrix.
+    * ...,key,val,...
+    'Cols' - Column names from which to get the values.
+    Default is {'SN_1','SN_2','SN_3'}.
+    'Pos' - A vector of positions, correspinding to 'Cols'.
+    This paramaeter must be provided and length must
+    equal to the numbre of 'Cols'.
+Default is [].
+    'FlagBad' - A logical indicating if to put NaNs in
+    MaxFitPos which is minima instaed of maxima, and to
+    replace the MaxFitPos by the nearest bound if the position
+    is out of 'Pos' bounds.
+Default is true.
+    'InsertBestVal' - Insert Best (max) value.
+Default is true.
+    'InsertBestInd' - Insert the index of the column
+    corresponding to the best (max) value.
+    Default is true.
+    'InsertMaxFitVal' - Inset fitted max value.
+    Default is true.
+    'InsertMaxFitPos' -  Inset fitted max pos.
+    Default is true.
+    'InsertErrMaxFitPos' - Insert error in fitted pos.
+    Default is true.
+    'ColNameBestVal' - Best val column name.
+    Default is 'BestSN'.
+    'ColNameBestInd' - Best column index.
+    Default is 'IndBestSN'.
+    'ColNameMaxVal' - Fitted max value column name.
+    Default is 'FitBestSN'.
+    'ColNameMaxPos' - Fitted max pos column name.
+    Default is 'FotPosBestSN'.
+    'ColNameMaxPosErr' - Fitted max error pos column name.
+    Default is 'FitPosErrBestSN'.
+    'Pos' - Position in which to insert the new columns.
+    Default is Inf.
+    'CreateNewObj' - A logical indicating if to create a new
+    copy of the AstroCatalog (only) object.
+    Default is false.
+    Output : - A structure array with the following fields:
+    'MaxFitPos' - Fitted pos.
+    'MaxFitVal' - Fitted val.
+    'ErrFitPos' - Error in fitted pos.
+Nan for maxima.
+    'BestVal' - Best val.
+    'BestInd' - Best ind.
+    'Flag' - A structure with out of bound/min/max flags.
+    - The same type as the input (but only AstroCatalog |
+    AstroImage are supported).
+These contains the new columns.
+    If CreateNewObj=true, only the Astrocatalog content is
+    copied.
+    Author : Eran Ofek (Oct 2021)
+    Example: X=rand(100,3);
+    [FitRes, Result] = imProc.cat.fitPeakMultipleColumns(X, 'Pos',[1 2 3])
+    AC = AstroCatalog({X}, 'ColNames',{'SN_1','SN_2','SN_3'});
+    [FitRes, Result] = imProc.cat.fitPeakMultipleColumns(AC, 'Pos',[1 2 3])
+    AI=AstroImage('PTF_Cropped.fits');
+    imProc.sources.findMeasureSources(AI, 'PsfFunPar',{[0.1; 1.2; 3]});
+    [FitRes, Result] = imProc.cat.fitPeakMultipleColumns(AI, 'Pos',[0.1 1.2 3])

 ### imProc.cat.getAstrometricCatalog

 Get Astrometric catalog from local/external database and optionally apply proper motion, parallax and units conversions.